Skip to main content

 • Consent + jurisdiction gates — voice calls check both before dialing.

-• Cross-mission frequency cap — a hard ceiling on outbound touches per contact per rolling week, across all missions and channels, so concurrent missions can’t over-contact one person.
+• Cross-job frequency cap — a hard ceiling on outbound touches per contact per rolling week, across all jobs and channels, so concurrent jobs can’t over-contact one person.

 • Quarantine — anything the agent learned from the web or inbound mail is tainted; tainted data flowing into a send forces an approval with a visible warning.